 One of the happiest countries in the world, Iceland has free healthcare and education.
 Social support is an important factor in this report and Iceland’s population performs well in the area.
 Since Iceland is small and most of the population lives close to Reykjavik, it is easy to stay in touch and people rely on each other.
 In recent years the country has seen a massive inflow of tourists and has recovered from its financial crisis in 2007.
-The fourth happiest country in the world also has a high life expectancy, good healthcare, and low infant mortality rate.
+The fourth happiest country in the world also has a high life expectancy, good healthcare, and a low infant mortality rate.

 5. Socially And Financially Strong: Norway

 Even though Norway is described as one of Europe’s top destinations, the country dropped ranks through the years.
 Norway remains one of the happiest countries in the world because of factors like strong social support, good governance and low corruption rates.
 The country is safe without many internal conflicts.
-Norway’s welfare system makes sure that there is low income inequality.
+Norway’s welfare system makes sure that there is low-income inequality.
 The system also makes the citizens feel secure both socially and financially making the citizens content.
 The country also has a strong tourism industry because of the Northern Lights.

 6. Happy Teenagers Not A Myth: Netherlands

 Guardian reported in 2018 that Dutch teenagers are the happiest teenagers in the world.
 The report went on to say that while teenagers across the world are facing mental health issues, life satisfaction has not dipped in the Netherlands’ teenagers since 2013.
 Dutch teenagers have a positive and supportive environment at home and school.
 Also, happiness levels have remained constant in the Netherlands since 2005.
-The world’s sixth happiest country has a healthy economy, relatively low inequalities and low unemployment rate.
+The world’s sixth happiest country has a healthy economy, relatively low inequalities and a low unemployment rate.

 7. Healthy Work Culture Leads To Healthy Life: Sweden

 Rejoining the list of the happiest countries in the world, Sweden has managed to retain its spot from last year.
 The country is known for its safety and is tolerant of different communities.
 The Nordic country also places a lot of importance on work-life balance.
-The work hours are relatively lower than countries like the US and have vacations extending up to five weeks.
+The work hours are relatively lower than in countries like the US and vacations extending up to five weeks.
 The hours ensure that there is productivity and contribute to a healthy social life.
-The people here are less likely to drink during the week that decreases unhealthy dependency on alcohol.
+The people here are less likely to drink during the week which decreases unhealthy dependency on alcohol.
 According to ‘The New York Times’, new Swedish parents also get 16 months of leave that can be used until the children are 12 years old.